MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 Rollup columns help users obtain insights into data by monitoring key business metrics.
-A rollup column contains an aggregate value computed over the rows related to a specified record.
+A rollup column contains an aggregate value computed over the rows related to a specified row.
 This includes regular tables and activity tables such as emails and appointments.

-In more complex scenarios, you can aggregate data over the hierarchy of records.
+In more complex scenarios, you can aggregate data over the hierarchy of rows.
 As an administrator or customizer, you can define rollup columns by using the customization tools in Power Apps, without needing to write code.

 <a name="BKMK_benefitsandcapabilities"></a>